A-N-Ulab/ATROVEL-arduino_calculator/README.md

 </p>

 # Make your own
-A guide on how to make your own Atrovel calculator

 ## Components
 * Arduino Nano/Arduino Pro Micro/Raspberry Pi pico - (I'm using RPI pico), anything small enough to fit inside will work
 * 0.96 display